-Students who do not return from an approved LOA and do not file a request for an extension must apply for re-admission to the College.
+Students who do not return from an approved LOA must apply for re-admission to the College.

-Students must fill out an Undergraduate Leave of Absence Petition and file with the appropriate office.
-In all cases, the student transcript will be noted: "Leave of Absence" for each term approved under this policy.
+Students must fill out an Undergraduate Leave of Absence form and file with the appropriate office.

 Withdrawing from College: Any student who wishes to officially withdraw from the College should contact the student's Academic Advisor immediately and complete the College withdrawal eForm.
 Failure to notify the College of a student's withdrawal on a timely basis may have significant financial consequences.
 If you are thinking about withdrawing we recommend that you seek guidance from your Academic Advisor and a Financial Aid Advisor before doing so.
 As we are not an attendance taking institution, federal guidelines require us to use the 50% point of the semester in order to determine the amount of financial aid that you can keep and the amount we have to return.
 This is known as an R2T4.
 For official withdrawals, we would use your last date of attendance to determine the number of days you were in school for the semester.
 That divided by the number of days in the semester is the percentage used in order to determine the amount of financial aid you can keep and the amount we have to return.
 Students who stop attending without providing notice to the college are considering to be unofficial withdrawals.